 9: WEYES BLOOD – Titanic Rising (Sub Pop)

 The sublime “Titanic Rising” is Weyes Blood’s (aka Natalie Mering) fourth studio album in eight years.
-Although she gained favourable reviews for her previous work, this sublime record has raised her stock to another level altogether.
-Although some of the album’s subject matter (climate disaster, perils of the internet, the failure of capitalism) is serious and earnest, Merings honeyed vocal delivery disarms the listener and delivers the weighty messages with hypnotic charm.
-Either side of the album’s instrumental title-track and the soaring electronic grandeur of “Movies”, the tone of “Titanic Rising” shouts, unashamedly, “seventies singer/ songwriter”.
+Although she gained favourable reviews for her previous work, this captivating record has elevated her stock to another level altogether.
+Although some of the album’s subject matter (climate disaster, perils of the internet, the failure of capitalism) is serious and earnest, Mering’s honeyed vocal delivery disarms the listener and delivers the weighty messages with hypnotic charm.
+Either side of the album’s instrumental title track and the soaring electronic grandeur of “Movies”, the tone of “Titanic Rising” hollers, unashamedly, “seventies singer/ songwriter”.
 “Everyday” and “Something To Believe”, especially, owe much to the songwriting craft of Carole King and Judee Sill all topped off with dreamy vocals that Karen Carpenter would have been proud of.
 This is an exceptional album for extraordinary times.

 8: DRUGDEALER – Raw Honey (Mexican Summer)